huyrocks123/threat-hunting-scenario-anydesk/README.md

 ## Related Queries:

+// Installer name == tor-browser-windows-x86_64-portable-(version).exe
-// Detect download of AnyDesk installer
+// Detect the installer being downloaded DeviceFileEvents

-DeviceFileEvents
-| where FileName has "AnyDesk"
+| where FileName startswith "tor"
-| project Timestamp, DeviceName, FileName, FolderPath, ActionType

-// Detect AnyDesk being launched in portable mode

-DeviceProcessEvents
+// TOR Browser being silently installed
+// Take note of two spaces before the /S (I don't know why) DeviceProcessEvents
-| where ProcessCommandLine contains "--portable"
+| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.0.1.exe  /S"
-| where FileName == "AnyDesk.exe"
-| project Timestamp, DeviceName, AccountName, ProcessCommandLine
+| project Timestamp, DeviceName, ActionType, FileName, ProcessCommandLine

-// Detect creation/deletion of bait file

-DeviceFileEvents
+// TOR Browser or service was successfully installed and is present on the disk DeviceFileEvents
-| where FileName contains "client-passwords.txt"
+| where FileName has_any ("tor.exe", "firefox.exe")
-| project Timestamp, DeviceName, FileName, ActionType
+| project  Timestamp, DeviceName, RequestAccountName, ActionType, InitiatingProcessCommandLine

-// Detect creation of AnyDesk config files

-DeviceFileEvents
+// TOR Browser or service was launched DeviceProcessEvents
-| where FileName in~ ("service.conf", "ad.ini")
+| where ProcessCommandLine has_any("tor.exe","firefox.exe")
-| project Timestamp, DeviceName, FileName, FolderPath, ActionType
+| project  Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine

-// Detect outbound connections made by AnyDesk

-DeviceNetworkEvents
+// TOR Browser or service is being used and is actively creating network connections DeviceNetworkEvents
-| where InitiatingProcessFileName == "AnyDesk.exe"
+| where InitiatingProcessFileName in~ ("tor.exe", "firefox.exe")
+| where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150)
-| project Timestamp, DeviceName, InitiatingProcessAccountName, RemoteIP, RemotePort, RemoteUrl
+| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl
+| order by Timestamp desc

+// User shopping list was created and, changed, or deleted DeviceFileEvents
+| where FileName contains "shopping-list.txt"

 ---